A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Main Results

-As a direct consequence of Corollary~\ref{cor:suff_cond} and Proposition~\ref{prop:nec_cond}, we obtain the following necessary and sufficient conditions for Class $\pstar$: a strongly aperiodic stochastic chain belongs to $\pstar$ iff it is approximately reciprocal.
-Since a stochastic chain belongs to Class $\pstar$ iff it has a uniformly positive absolute probability sequence, we obtain Theorem~\ref{thm:main}, whose statement is reproduced below.\\\\ \emph{Suppose $\{A(t)\}_{t=0}^\infty\subset\R^{n\times n}$ is a strongly aperiodic stochastic chain.
-Then $\{A(t) \}_{t=0}^\infty$ has a uniformly positive absolute probability sequence if and only if it is approximately reciprocal.}\\\\ Observe how Theorem~\ref{thm:main} parallels the first assertion of Proposition~\ref{prop:original}: the original theorem asserts that for a static network that is reciprocal and whose infinite flow graph is connected (i.e., a network defined by an irreducible matrix), there exists a positive principal left eigenvector.
+As a direct consequence of the above result and Proposition~\ref{prop:nec_cond}, we obtain the following necessary and sufficient conditions for Class $\pstar$: a strongly aperiodic stochastic chain belongs to $\pstar$ iff it is approximately reciprocal.
+Since a stochastic chain belongs to Class $\pstar$ iff it has a uniformly positive absolute probability sequence, we have the following result.

+\begin{theorem} [\textbf{An Analog of the Positive-Eigenvector Assertion of the Perron-Frobenius Theorem}] Suppose $\{A(k)\}_{k=0}^\infty$ is a strongly aperiodic stochastic chain.
+Then $\{A(k) \}_{k=0}^\infty$ has a uniformly positive absolute probability sequence if and only if it is approximately reciprocal. \end{theorem}

+Observe how Theorem~\ref{thm:main} parallels the first of the two assertions of the classical theorem that we stated in Remark~\ref{rem:original}.
+This assertion states that for a static network that is reciprocal and whose infinite flow graph is connected (i.e., a network defined by an irreducible matrix), there exists a positive principal left eigenvector.
 Analogously, Theorem~\ref{thm:main} asserts that for a dynamic network that is approximately reciprocal, there exists a uniformly positive absolute probability sequence.

-Next, we extend the second assertion of Proposition~\ref{prop:original} (the unique eigenvector assertion of Perron-Frobenius theorem).
-For this purpose, we will need the following lemmas and definitions.
+{We now extend the second of the two assertions of the classical theorem that we stated in Remark~\ref{rem:original}.}